jirih/rozhlasdl/README.md

 ###### Downloader for rozhlas.cz

 ## Installation
 The software is developed in Python 3.8, so you should use it.
+However, it is regularly compiled also in Python 3.7 which you can use too.

 Clone the repo and go to its root directory.